 While religion is for a specific set of people, spirituality is for everyone while still being personalized.
 Therefore, individuals that are religious can still be spiritual and recognize the connection between spirituality and addiction.

 In fact, individuals that aren’t even religious can be spiritual as well.
 This is especially true since there are many different types of spirituality.
-Thus, regardless of the difference between spirituality and religion, all people, regardless of their religious beliefs or lack thereof, can practice spirituality while in addiction treatment and recovery.
+Thus, regardless of the difference between spirituality and religion, all people, regardless of their religious beliefs or lack thereof, can practice the science of spirituality while in addiction treatment and recovery.

 Because all people contain feelings and desires, it’s safe to say that all people are innately spiritual in a way.
 This is especially true since people like to have meaning in their lives.